willcl-ark/lnd_grpc/README.md

 A simple library to provide a Python 3 interface to the lnd lightning client gRPC.

-This version of the library has been compiled with rpc.proto from the v0.6-beta tag on github
+This version of the library has been compiled with rpc.proto from the v0.6.1-beta tag on github This version has been tested using Bitcoin Core v0.18.0 as a backend

 ## Install requires:
 * `grpcio`